Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: Dark with white markings, And smooth like a rock.
 Where learning occurs, I help convey thought.
 What am I?
 (Answer: It's in classrooms Blackboard or chalkboard)

+💬 Daily Quote #1:
+"They say love is the best investment; the more you give, the more you get in return." — Audrey Hepburn